d3b-center/peds-brain-auto-seg-public/README.md

 # PedsBrainAutoSeg tool

-The following tool can be used to generate AI-predicted brain tumor segmentations for pediatric patients.
+This tool can be used to generate AI-predicted brain tumor segmentations for pediatric patients with multi-parametric MRIs.
 It was trained using the nnU-Net framework on a multi-institutional, heterogeneous dataset (see reference).

 Based on 4 input image sequences per patient, the model will output a single prediction file with up to 4 tumor subregions:
 1. Enhancing tumor